jdeath/homeassistant-addons/speedtest/README.md

 # Home assistant add-on: Speedtest

+A self-hosted, lightweight speed test implemented in JavaScript, and based on Web Workers and XMLHttpRequest.

 _Thanks to everyone having starred my repo!
 To star it click on the image below, then it will be on top right.
 Thanks!_